Deer Stand Placement Strategy and Setup Tips Complete With Diagrams

 One of the best pinch points that I ever came across was on a Ohio deer hunting lease that I had a number of years ago.
 It was a waterfall that was about 20 feet high and the deer had no choice but to cross over the top of the waterfall because they couldn't get across downstream due to the steep banks.

-Here is a trail cam pic of a mature deer on top of that waterfall.
+Here is a trail cam pic of a mature buck on top of that waterfall.

-Another great treestand location in a natural funnel that I have come across is on top of a cliff or very steep drop.
+Another great stand location in a natural funnel that I have come across is on top of a cliff or very steep drop.

-The deer will tend to travel across the top of the steep drop and this is a great place to intercept them with a deer stand placement.
+The deer will tend to travel across the top of the steep drop and this is a great place to intercept them.

 I had just such a funnel on a piece of land that I hunted years ago in Connecticut.
 Every year during the pre rut I would make a mock scrape on top of that drop off and the big bucks loved to use that scrape.